simoncourtecuisse/PayMyBuddy/README.md

 payMyBuddy.app.jwtSecret=payMyBuddySecretKey
 payMyBuddy.app.jwtExpirationMs=86400000
 ```
-Modify the `spring.datasource.username=your_username` and the `spring.datasource.password=your_password`.
+Change the `spring.datasource.username=your_username` and the `spring.datasource.password=your_password`.

-for the back-end side and then with the command `npm run start` for the frond-end side.
+For the back-end side run the command `mvn spring-boot:run` then navigate to the angular folder and run the command `npm run start` for the frond-end side.

 ## Try the application